otrv4/otrv4/otrv4.md

 ### Transmitting Fragments

-If you have information about the `maximum message size` you are able to send (the different IM networks have different limits), you can fragment an encoded OTR message as follows:
+If you have information about the `maximum message size` you are able to send (different IM networks have different limits), you can fragment an encoded OTR message as follows:

   * Start with the OTR message as you would normally transmit it.
 For example,